Mentorship Programs

 5. Match mentors with mentees efficiently

 As a program manager, one of the most important roles you’ll play is finding suitable mentors and mentees.
-Together's mentor matching software makes this easier by leveraging mentor-matching algorithms to create pairing based on several factors you can set.
+Together's mentor matching software makes this easier by leveraging mentor matching algorithms to create pairing based on several factors you can set.

-Since mentorship programs usually last 6 to 12 months, it's critical to offer constant support to the participants by providing learning resources and conducting check-ins to ensure that the pairings are mutually beneficial and effective.
+Since mentorship programs at work usually last 6 to 12 months, it's critical to offer constant support to the participants by providing learning resources and conducting check-ins to ensure that the pairings are mutually beneficial and effective.

 6. Measure and report on program success